Descending Loop of Henle Injury

 2. Toxic Injury: Resulting from exposure to harmful substances or drugs.

-4. Infectious Injury: Caused by bacterial or viral infections.
+4. Infectious Injury: Caused by or infections.

 Causes